Pond loach: In the aquarium

-Due to their hardiness, they can survive in low and high-temperature extremes.
-Though they can survive in a wide temperature range they thrive best in a tank temperature of 68 to 72 degrees Fahrenheit, 15 to 25 degrees Celsius.
-Even though Dojo Loaches have the unique ability to easily adapt tank temperature should not fluctuate much throughout the day as this can easily cause them stress.
-Other than water temperature Dojo Loaches are not extremely sensitive to the water chemistry of their tank.
-This fish can thrive in pH levels of anywhere from 6.0 to 8.0.
-The Dojo Loach should be kept in cool water temperatures with a pH level of slightly acidic to slightly alkaline to live a healthy life span.

-There are other varieties bred from captivity like the gold strain and the peppered strain (not to be confused with the peppered loach).
+There are some hybrid varieties bred in captivity, like the golden dojo and the peppered strain (not to be confused with the peppered loach).
 Sometimes the pond loach (especially the golden variety) is mistaken for the kuhli loach.
 The kuhli, however, likes warm tropical temperatures, will tolerate more acidic conditions, and matures at a much smaller 4 in.
 Although these two species have numerous differentiating traits, individual kuhli and pond loaches may resemble each other while young and at the usual age and size of what most fish stores market.

 As food

 The pond loach is a common culinary fish in East Asia, raised on a large scale in fish farming.
-According to FAO, M. anguillicaudatus was 30th on the list of most important species in aquaculture, in terms of total weight produced in 2018.
+According to FAO, M. anguillicaudatus was 30th on the list of most important species in aquaculture, in terms of total weight produced in 2018, but by individual number it is the most farmed fish in the world.

 In Korea, chueo-tang (loach soup) is made with pond loach.
+The Japanese hotpot dojō nabe, a specialty of Asakusa, is also made with this.

+In China, pond loach is consumed, especially in Sichuan province, and known as niqiu.